gistairc/MUSIC4P3/README.md

 For torch installition see http://torch.ch/
 * torch_toolbox
 Download from https://github.com/e-lab/torch-toolbox
-Unzip it and put on it same directory.
+Unzip and put the it on the same directory.
 ```
 FOR EXAMPLE
 	<dir>torch/